 Bert’s research has provided important evidence on a number of public management themes.
 Below, the main contributions of his academic articles (for a full list of all publications see Publications & Awards) clustered in three categories: Strategy, behavior and performance.

 Bert’s strategy research has focused on two core aspects of strategy – namely strategic planning and strategic management.
+Before presenting the evidence, you can read more about the definitions of strategy, strategizing, strategic planning and strategic management in public administration here.

 – Strategic planning has a positive impact on organizational performance, particularly on organizational effectiveness.
 Make sure it is formal (i.e. includes an analysis of the organization’s strengths and weaknesses as well as its environment’s opportunities and threats; and also the formulation of concrete strategies, goals and plans explaining what one wants to achieve, why, how and when).
 Also make sure it is comprehensive (i.e. many strategic options are formulated and considered before final strategies are selected) and includes careful stakeholder management (i.e. who will be involved, why, when and how?).
 Link to our meta-analysis.